praveen93-tp/spam_filtering/README.md

  https://www.kaggle.com/wcukierski/enron-email-dataset

-The input folder structure should be as in the screen shots below:
+The input folder structure should be as in the screen shots below

-  -input
     -test
        -spam
        -ham